 What is a Job Offer Letter?

 An employment offer letter is a formal offer of a role within your company to a successful candidate and usually comes at the end of the hiring process.
 The offer letter usually follows an informal offer in person or over the phone.
-Remember, whether the offer was made verbally or in writing, it is always a legally binding contract.
+Remember, whether the offer was made verbally or in writing, it is can be a legally binding contract.
+Paying attention to what you include in the letter is essential to avoid getting into a legal challenge if you unfortunately need to retract the offer.

 The letter should outline the terms and conditions of the employment and can be a conditional or an unconditional job offer.